madfatihid/multi_select_item/README.md

 ```

 ## Changing List
-If you ever change the list wether adding or removing item in it, don't forget to call `set()` with `setState()` to update the controller.
+If you ever change the list wether adding or removing item in it, don't forget to call `set()` with `setState()` and pass in your list's `length` to update the controller.
 ```dart
 mainList.add({"key": mainList.length + 1});